spokela/pushy-node/README.md

 ## Private and Presence-enabled Channels

-Any channel named ```private-````something will require an authentification string sent on subscription.
-If any complementary data is sent, *presence* will be enabled too (this data will be shared between channel members).
+Any channel named ```private-```something will require an authentification string sent on subscription.
+If any complementary data is sent, *presence* will be enabled too.

 ### Authentication